-We have been producing audiobooks since 1996, and we have had our own bespoke studio space in central London since 2002.
+Strathmore has been producing audiobooks since 1996, and has had its own bespoke audiobook studios in central London since 2002.

-If a recording cannot take place at our studio in Clerkenwell, we have connections with studios located around the world.
-We have recorded in Glasgow, Manchester, Barbados, Los Angeles, Toronto, and Melbourne.
+If a recording cannot take place at our studio in Clerkenwell, we have connections with studios around the world.
+Our productions have been recorded in Glasgow, Manchester, Barbados, Los Angeles, Toronto, and Melbourne.

-We can call upon the services of a network of native language readers and speakers; in the past we have drawn upon their expertise in New Testament Greek, Polish, Latin, Hungarian, German, and more.
+Moreover, Strathmore has a varied network of native language readers and speakers; in the past we have drawn upon their expertise in New Testament Greek, Polish, Latin, Hungarian, German, and more.

-Technical specifications for our studio in Clerkenwell, London.
+Technical specifications for our bespoke audiobook studios in Clerkenwell, London.

 Main studio microphones are Neumann U89s, chosen rather than the more common U87 since it has a hypercardioid pattern.
 We have two.